The Coalition for Seniors’ and Nursing Home

 It is the responsibility of the Executive Committee to endorse the Executive Director.

-The Executive Director shall be present at all meetings of the Coalition and shall have voice but no vote.
+The Executive Director shall be present at all meetings of the Coalition and shall have a voice but no vote.

 V Board of Directors